Welcome fellow food explorer! I’m glad you’re here.

 With the help of the Internet, local food bloggers like Kristin at Live Simply, and directories such as LocalHarvest.org, I was able to find many sources of locally-grown and raised organic food.

-I started going to a large outdoor farmers market every weekend where three different organic farms from my area of the state bring their harvest to sell.
+I started going to a large farmers market every weekend where three different organic farms from my area bring their harvest to sell.

 There I could buy enough veggies for the week, eggs from families who raise their own hens, local honey, pasture-raised meats, goat cheese from a goat farm just a few miles down the road from my house, freshly made sourdough bread and more!